 This walk starts in London.
 We meet at 8:45am in front of the main ticket counter at London Charing Cross rail station and return here later the same evening.
 Pre-booking required.

 See the calendar for walk dates.

-Payable by cash to your guide at the start of the walk.
+Our walk leaders accept payment in cash at the start of the walk.